The Legacy of Thor — Who Else Holds the Hammer?

 The good captain himself picked up the hammer in The Mighty Thor series in the ’80s.
 Beset by the minions of the villain Seth, the Avengers are extremely overwhelmed.
 Thor and Cap were on uneasy terms at this time, but all was soon righted when, desperate to put the hurt on the goons who are dog-piling him, Captain America picked up the hammer and started swinging.
 (The hammer, though, did not transform him in any way.)

 Thor decided the Star-Spangled Man must be alright if he could pick up Mjolnir and use its powers.
 The two saluted each other with mutual respect, Cap promising to always strive to uphold the values Mjolnir would want from him, should this emergency ever arise again.
 And we think he is certainly worthy.

 Jane Foster (Held the hammer: 1970s, Currently)

-During her time as Thor, Jane Foster has already fought some of the most fearsome foes in the ten realms like Malekith the Accursed, the Destroyer armor, and even Odin All-Father himself.
-While she has protect her identity, she has won many allies like Angela of Heven, the Avengers, and a specially-assembled team of female heroes including Black Widow, Spider-Woman, and Captain Marvel.
+During her time as Thor, Jane Foster has already fought some of the most fearsome foes in the Ten Realms, like Malekith the Accursed, the Destroyer armor, and even Odin the All-Father himself.
+While protecting her identity, she won many allies like Angela of Heven, the Avengers, and a specially assembled team of female heroes including Black Widow, Spider-Woman, and Captain Marvel.

 Jane’s mortal form, sick with cancer, grows weaker the more time she spends as Thor, but as a doctor committed to saving lives, she puts the needs of the realms before her own.
 While there are plenty of adventures left for the Goddess of Thunder, she has already accomplished a lifetime of heroic feats that make her among the worthiest of all the hammer-holders.